aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance.md

 ---

 Extended Validation (EV) certificates are a bad choice for web performance.
-They have a much bigger negative impact on website speed and reliability than Domain Validation (DV) and Organization Validation (OV) certificates.
+They have a much bigger negative impact on website speed and reliability than Domain Validation (DV) certificates.
 The EV certificate significantly increases the time it takes to secure the connection between browser and server and therefore extends how long users stare at a blank screen, waiting for the page to start rendering.
 Perhaps more importantly, using an EV certificate means the reliability of your website depends on your Certificate Authority's infrastructure: if the CA's server is down, your site is down.